A Diggers Rest man has admitted to murdering his 29-year-old girlfriend by bashing her to death.

 The pair had previously been described as a “very happy and a very lovely couple”.

-Police said Robertson became jealous after Ms Healy started a waitressing job following the birth of her second child.
+Police said Robertson became jealous after Ms Healy started a waitressing job after the birth of her second child.
 He didn’t like her working at a pub with men and believed she was cheating on him.

 In the weeks before the murder, Ms Haley told friends Robertson had become possessive and she was thinking of leaving him.